-- Argue succinctly; - Keep closely to what you are trying to prove or disprove; - Do not indulge in repetition so that you become boring; - Do not argue with a witness; and - Try not to develop irritating habits; For example: Saying, 'I see' every time a witness answers a question, or saying 'I put it to you'.
+- Make succinct arguments or submissions; - Keep closely to what you are trying to prove or disprove; - Do not repeat yourself so that you become boring; - Do not argue with a witness; and - Try not to develop irritating habits; for example: Saying, 'I see' every time a witness answers a question, or saying 'I put it to you'.

-Show courtesy to the Magistrate, witnesses and the lawyers of the other side.
+Show courtesy to the Magistrate, witnesses and the lawyers on the other side.

-10.6 Proving your case
+f) Proving your case

-Giving careful and close attention to the elements in opening and closing addresses will significantly improve their quality.
+Giving careful and close attention to the elements of an offence or claim in your opening and closing addresses will significantly improve their quality.